 - Gaining the ability to control your thinking

-- You learn how to control your anxiety, so you feel calmer and more relaxed
+- Learning how to manage your anxiety so you feel calmer and more relaxed

 Before you begin your addiction therapy program, you and your therapist will discuss the length of treatment and other therapy programs you might consider using in combination with CBT.

-CBT programs are generally short-term, anywhere from 5-20 sessions depending on your situation.
-The length of the program is determined by a number of factors such as the severity of symptoms and how quickly you make progress.
+CBT programs are generally short-term, anywhere from 5-20 sessions, depending on your situation.
+The length of the program is determined by several factors, such as the severity of symptoms and how quickly you make progress.